rwkliu/API_Under_Stress/README.md

 ![alt text](./images/image-1.png)

 # Load Testing and Performance Measurement
-Gatling will be used stress test this API and measure its performance.
+Gatling will be used to stress test this API and measure its performance.
+The Gatling simulation scripts used to test this API are found [here](https://github.com/rwkliu/Warrior-API-Gatling).